CVE-2026-32096: CWE-918: Server-Side Request Forgery (SSRF) in useplunk plunk

 Technical Summary

-CVE-2026-32096 is a critical SSRF vulnerability identified in Plunk, an open-source email platform built on AWS Simple Email Service (SES).
-The vulnerability resides in the SNS webhook handler component of Plunk versions prior to 0.7.0.
-An unauthenticated attacker can send a specially crafted request to the webhook endpoint, causing the server to perform an arbitrary outbound HTTP GET request to any host accessible from the server’s network environment.
-This SSRF flaw allows attackers to potentially access internal services, metadata endpoints, or other sensitive resources that are not normally exposed externally.
-The vulnerability does not require authentication or user interaction, making it highly exploitable remotely.
-The CVSS v3.1 base score is 9.3, indicating critical severity with a vector of AV:N/AC:L/PR:N/UI:N/S:C/C:H/I:L/A:N, meaning network attack vector, low complexity, no privileges or user interaction required, scope changed, high confidentiality impact, low integrity impact, and no availability impact.
-Although no known exploits are reported in the wild yet, the vulnerability’s nature and ease of exploitation make it a significant threat.
-The issue was resolved in Plunk version 0.7.0 by fixing the webhook handler to properly validate and restrict outbound requests.
-This vulnerability highlights the risks of SSRF in cloud-integrated applications, especially those handling inbound webhooks and interacting with internal or cloud metadata services.
+CVE-2026-32096 is a Server-Side Request Forgery (SSRF) vulnerability identified in the open-source email platform Plunk, which is built on top of AWS Simple Email Service (SES).
+The vulnerability affects versions prior to 0.7.0 and resides specifically in the SNS webhook handler component.
+An unauthenticated attacker can exploit this flaw by sending a specially crafted request to the webhook endpoint, causing the Plunk server to initiate arbitrary outbound HTTP GET requests to any host accessible from the server's network environment.
+This behavior allows attackers to potentially access internal services, cloud metadata endpoints, or other sensitive resources that are not directly exposed to the internet.
+The vulnerability is classified under CWE-918 (Server-Side Request Forgery) and has a CVSS v3.1 base score of 9.3, indicating critical severity.
+The vector metrics (AV:N/AC:L/PR:N/UI:N/S:C/C:H/I:L/A:N) highlight that the attack requires no privileges or user interaction, is network exploitable, and can cause a complete confidentiality breach with partial integrity impact but no availability impact.
+Although no public exploits have been reported yet, the critical nature and ease of exploitation make it a significant threat.
+The issue was addressed and fixed in Plunk version 0.7.0.
+Organizations using affected versions should prioritize upgrading to mitigate the risk.
+The vulnerability's impact is amplified by Plunk's integration with AWS SES and the potential for attackers to reach internal or cloud metadata services, which could lead to further compromise or data leakage.

 Potential Impact